elminhoemmanuel/cardhub/README.md

-### SFS Capital
+### Cardhub

-A Landing page and Dashboard implementation.
+A Fintect web application landing page and Dashboard pages.

 ### Technologies used:
 * Next.js